 This means we're consistently training today's part-time employees to achieve full-time careers.
-Often, those who realize the potential of a career want to foray a seasonal job into a full-time, lifelong career.
+Often, those who realize the potential of a career want to foray seasonal employment into a full-time job.
 It's a company where hard work and dedication is matched with support from the company.

 Training and Benefits

 UPS invests about $300 million a year on training programs to assist in career advancement.
 We also encourage the advancement of educational goals, offering a program that allows you to earn $5,250 in assistance per calendar year of your college education, for those eligible.

 Our unique foundation of promoting from within means that our workforce is comprised of a whopping 50 percent of employees who started as part-time.
 It's one of the many reasons that part-time employees earn a competitive benefits package.

 Whether you're seeking an opportunity to turn into a permanent role, or wanting to be part of reliable team and earn extra cash during the holidays, you'll find that UPS has lots of paths to start your journey.